Select Page

 The Appalachian Trail is a national treasure that has been the subject of many books.

-The Appalachian Trail stretches across 2200 miles and through 14 states.
+The Appalachian Trail (AT) stretches across 2200 miles and through 14 states.
 Hundreds of books have been written about the Appalachian Trail, perhaps thousands.
-The best books about hiking the AT can be difficult to find among the deluge, which is why we did the digging for you.
+The best books about hiking the Appalachian Trail can be difficult to find among the deluge, which is why we did the digging for you.

 Our top picks are stellar reads that highlight the majesty of the Appalachian Trail.
 Further below we have listed many more fantastic books that will serve as great followups after you’ve read through our top picks.